making new year resolutions and five steps to accomplish them

 The action steps should be relevant to each child’s abilities.
 If the end date comes and the child still needs to complete an action step correctly, set a new goal to accomplish the specific action step in a shorter time frame.
 Step 5 will allow you to celebrate all fruit-bearing that takes place.

 Step 2.
-Identify people in your life that can help you achieve your New Year resolutions.
+Identify people in your life who can help you achieve your New Year’s resolutions.
 (Leaf Relationships)

 step 2 is to get people around you who will support you.